the seduction

 "but arrays are contiguous! cache-friendly!"

-yes, data[] is contiguous. but you're not traversing data[] sequentially. you're following next[] pointers, which might say:
+yes, data[] is contiguous. but the traversal doesn't go in order. it follows next[] pointers, which might say:

 next[] = [ 7, 3, 7, 5, -1, 7, 1, -1 ]